Global from the get-go and crossing boundaries ever since …

-Executive leadership further broadens the scope to include managing strategic relationships with key customers, suppliers, potential alliance partners, industry associations, investors, and the board.
+Executive leadership further broadens the scope to include managing strategic relationships with business partners, investors, and the board.
 The higher up, the more complex web of relationships comprised of people with ideas, approaches, and agendas different than yours.

-These are the challenges that jazz me: discovering differences from which to create, crossing boundaries in order to build, and coming together in service of a common purpose.
+These are the challenges that jazz me: discovering differences from which to create, crossing boundaries in order to build, and coming together in service of a meaningful purpose.

 It has taken +40 years.
-I love my job: coaching my clients to build allies, access support, and get big things done.
+I love my job of coaching my clients: to build allies, access support, and get big things done!